 It was not magic.

 Thomas moved instinctively to one side.
 William to the other.
-The physical therapist, who happened to be attending the reception at Olivia’s invitation, stepped closer with professional caution.
+The physical therapist, who happened to be at the event because Olivia had insisted on inviting the only people who still treated their children like children, stepped forward with professional caution.

 Ava pushed down on her crutches.